PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

 * If the detected table structure is incorrect (e.g., row and column recognition errors, incorrect cell positions), the table structure recognition module may be insufficient.
 You need to refer to the [Customization](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md#customization) section in the [Table Structure Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md) and use your private dataset to fine-tune the table structure recognition model.
 * If the table area is incorrectly located within the overall layout, the layout detection module may be insufficient.
 You need to refer to the [Customization](../../../module_usage/tutorials/ocr_modules/layout_detection.md#customization) section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection.md) and use your private dataset to fine-tune the layout detection model.
 * If many texts are undetected (i.e., text miss detection), the text detection model may be insufficient.
 You need to refer to the [Customization](../../../module_usage/tutorials/ocr_modules/text_recognition.md#customization) section in the [Text Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_recognition.md) and use your private dataset to fine-tune the text detection model.
 * If many detected texts contain recognition errors (i.e., the recognized text content does not match the actual text content), the text recognition model requires further improvement.
-You need to refer to the [Customization](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md#customization) section```markdown
+You need to refer to the [Customization](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md#customization) section.
 ### 4.2 Model Application
 After fine-tuning your model with a private dataset, you will obtain local model weights files.